Azure/AppService/_posts/2020-10-02-Deploy your resources on the new Premium v3 SKU with an ARM template.md

 ```

 ## Use Azure CLI to deploy your template
 ARM deployments can be managed through the Azure CLI or Powershell.
 In this example, we will be using the Azure CLI.
-If you'd rather use Powershell, please see the instructions at this doc.
+If you'd rather use Powershell, please see the instructions [here](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-tutorial-create-first-template?tabs=azure-powershell).

 1. First, open Powershell and run **az login** to login to your Azure account
 2. Use the **az account set --subscription** *your-subscription-id* to set your desired subscription for your resources